 It isn’t easy to take down Goliath, and when it comes to the restaurant industry, Subway most certainly fits that bill.
 Despite a tough year last year and in 2016, the store still has 26,744 U.S. stores, and there are more than 40,000 worldwide.
+And the chain has said it plans to add more than 1,000 additional locations around the world in 2018.
 A few hundred closures isn’t something to completely write-off, but taking a look at the big picture shows that the chain still has a huge foothold and isn’t going to die off overnight.

 Finally: Is the chain really doomed?